OhioBWC - Basics: (Policy library) - File

 ii.
 A condition(s) listed on an unsigned FROI or in the claim file must have supporting medical documentation and a statement of causality for the condition(s) on file prior to sending the claim to the MSS for medical review.
 The condition(s) will not be sent for physician file review if supporting medical documentation and a statement of causality for the condition(s) is not on file.

 d.
-If all jurisdiction, coverage, and compensability elements are met and the claim appears to be non-controversial but the only diagnosis provided is a symptom, claims services staff may refer the claim to the MSS for medical review once all attempts to secure a condition has been exhausted.
+If all jurisdiction, coverage, and compensability elements are met and the claim appears to be non-controversial, but the only diagnosis provided is a symptom, claims services staff may refer the claim to the MSS for medical review once all attempts to secure a condition has been exhausted.

 e.
-If necessary, the MSS will obtain a physician file review or schedule an independent medical exam, but an exam does not extend the 28-day time frame to issue a decision as required by law, except for OD claims that statuatorily require an exam prior to determination.
+If necessary, the MSS will obtain a physician file review or schedule an independent medical exam, but an exam does not extend the 28-day time frame to issue a decision as required by law, except for OD claims that statutorily require an exam prior to determination.
 Claims services staff must refer to the Occupational Disease Claims policy and procedure for additional information.

 f.
 The MSS will enter notes in the claims management system detailing the findings of the physician reviewer and listing the documentation used to form that opinion.